Leadership

 Prior to his consulting roles, Balaji was an aerospace engineer and worked for both airlines and design and engineering firms.
 Balaji is an MBA in Aviation Management from RMIT University, Australia and an Aircraft Engineer.

-John England – AGP Skills Working Group Chair
+John Watton – AGP Skills Working Group Chair

-John England is the Chair of the AGP’s Skills working group.
+John Watton from GKN Aerospace is the Chair of the AGP’s Skills working group.
 The group focuses on helping deliver the high level skills required by UK Aerospace to secure the UK’s competitive position in the global aerospace market.